 Will it work?

 Most people claim to appreciate the outcome from their therapy.
 Although, as with many things, outcomes vary from person to person dependent on their situation and goals.

 Research has shown that regardless of approach, the most important factor in the “success” of therapy is the working relationship between counsellor and client.
-With this in mind, hopefully I am the person who can help you.
+With this in mind, hopefully we are the people who can help you.

-I believe everybody is unique, as is the situation that brings them to counselling.
-My initial aim is to understand who you are, why you've come to see me, and what it is you would like to get from counselling.
+We believe everybody is unique, as is the situation that brings them to counselling.
+Our initial aim is to understand who you are, why you've come to see us, and what it is you would like to get from counselling.

 Whilst we all have the ability to change, sometimes we think, believe or behave in a way which prevents us from realising that potential.
 You may feel stuck.
 You may feel like you're going round in circles.
 Together we can identify these blockages and work on removing them so you can move forward.

 We are a product of our past, and things may have happened to you which have greatly affected you.
 We cannot go back and change those events, however together we can explore their impact on you, and look at how you choose to take them forward.